zodern/meteor-up/docs/docs.md

       // If you are using SSL, this needs to start with https
       ROOT_URL: 'http://app.com',

+      // When using the built-in mongodb, this is overwritten with the correct url
       MONGO_URL: 'mongodb://localhost/meteor'

       // The port you access the app on. (optional, default is 80)